Skip to main content

 Veterans Benefits

-VA Aid & Attendance benefits may help eligible veterans and surviving spouses pay for care.
+VA Aid & Attendance benefits may provide up to $2,295/month (2024) for eligible veterans and $1,478/month for surviving spouses to help pay for care.

 Medicaid